altruios/namshubettulpa/public/namshubettuple/the-great-awakening.md

 }
 {
 mn:M
-`{TODO: Martha directs them back to the 'real world'}` `{rough outline:
-    they be in the bubble, al-tok has spread. the link is 'wrong' al-tok is everywhere now they get back into martha's memory and from there near the cube. flanagan wakes up and opens the way through the cube the fish-man wilbert complains that he can only go outside on halloween flanagan admits martha was a sacrifice - to go to or bring a walker to deal with al-tok.
-}`
 ~It was cramped with seven people in the bubble~ ~Martha was holding tightly to the chair in the center~ ~They all were, due to the turbulence~